By Gary Foreman (The Dollar Stretcher)

 Should Julie begin her search at an auction?
 There are some good buys to be had.
 But there are also big risks.

 The best deals are at wholesale auctions.
-Julie will need a someone who has a dealers' license to get her in.
+Julie will need a someone who has a dealers' license

 If you want to try an auction, plan on getting there early.
 Examine your potential purchase carefully.
 Take a Kelley's Blue Book or NADA guide with you to help with pricing info.
 Then hope that no one else bids on your favorite car.